pepa65/mailer/README.md

 # More extreme shrinking:
 upx mailer*

-# Move them in the Go-binary path:
+# Move them in the Go-binary path (if in your PATH):
 mv mailer* ~/go/bin/

-# Or to a manually managed binaries location:
+# Or move to a manually managed binaries location:
 sudo mv mailer* /usr/local/bin/
 ```

 ## Usage
 ```
-mailer v0.5.3 - Simple commandline mail sender (repo: github.com/pepa65/mailer)
+mailer v0.6.0 - Simple commandline SMTP client (repo: github.com/pepa65/mailer)
 Usage:  mailer CONTENT MANDATORIES [OPTIONALS]
     CONTENT is either one of:
         -m|--message TEXT         Message text.